comnam90/xSConfig/README.md

 Experimental Module for extending the new Azure Stack HCI SConfig Module

+## Requirements

+Currently this module only works on the new **Azure Stack HCI** 20H2 OS, as it relies on the new in-box SConfig module.

+This module may be compatible with future Operating Systems that also contain the SConfig module.

 ## Install

 ### PowerShell Gallery Install (Requires PowerShell v5)